denisecase/applied-terminals/README.md

 - Flag/Option - Additional input that modifies how a command runs (e.g., `-l` for detailed output in `ls -l`).
 - Path - The location of a file or directory in the file system (e.g., `C:\Users\John\Documents` or `/home/john/Documents`).
 - Prompt - A text indicator where commands are typed (e.g., `C:\>` or `john@mac:~$`).
-- Shell - The engine program that processes commands typed into the terminal (e.g., PowerShell, Bash, Zsh).
-- Terminal - A graphical program that opens a command-line interface, allowing interaction with a shell.
-It acts as a container in which the shell runs and often includes features like tabs or panes to host multiple processes simultaneously.
-Examples include Windows Terminal, macOS Terminal, and GNOME Terminal.

-Popular Shells
-- Windows PowerShell - The default shell on Windows, offering enhanced scripting capabilities.
-- pwsh (PowerShell Core) - A cross-platform version of PowerShell for Windows, macOS, and Linux.
-- Bash (Bourne Again Shell) - A common shell used on Linux and macOS.
-- Zsh (Z Shell) - A modern shell available on macOS by default and often used on Linux.
-- Git Bash -  A lightweight version of Bash that runs on Windows after installing Git, providing Unix-like commands for Windows users.
-- WSL (Windows Subsystem for Linux) -  A compatibility layer that allows Windows users to run a full Linux distribution, including Bash or Zsh, alongside Windows applications.
-Used to run Apache Spark, Apache Kafka, and more on a Windows machine.